Brain waves and finding your flow ~

 Which brings me to Being in the wave zone instead of the particle zone.
-We understand in the particle zone how work and effort can change one particle at a time to eventually effect the whole — in the flow or wave zone all particles change instantly and effortlessly.
+We understand in the particle zone how work and effort can change one particle at a time to eventually effect the whole — in the wave all particles change instantly and effortlessly.

 How do we operate in the wave ~ ?

-One of the ways you are in ‘the wave’ is when you are in the ‘flow’.
+One of the ways you are in ‘the wave’ is when you are in ‘flow’.

 What sounds like this to you?

 You can get a feel for the wave when you are in flow because your work feels effortless and time is not a factor.